daolympus/daolympus-docs/docs/protocol-internals/initial-network-state.md

 # Initial Network State

 **Our initial goal is not to find a stable price.** This may seem antithetical to our currency aspirations, but we ensure you it is not.
-Olympus can be tuned to optimize for different things.
+Daolympus can be tuned to optimize for different things.
 The main tradeoff is volatility and profitability versus stability and consistency.
 With volatility and profit comes growth; this is what we want early on.

-With tight policy and scale, Olympus should function well as a stable asset.
+With tight policy and scale, Daolympus should function well as a stable asset.
 Upward and downward pressures should stabilize at some non-intrinsic value.
-With loose policy, regardless of scale, Olympus has the potential to act as a wealth creation machine.
+With loose policy, regardless of scale, Daolympus has the potential to act as a wealth creation machine.
 The market premium of the token measures the positive sum of the game; all extrinsic value is new wealth created.

 ## Alpha State